mike99mac/minimy-mike99mac/gcode/README.md

 ## Prepare for assembly
 Final assembly of the carcass can take place when you have:
-- Four panels cut from the machined main panel
+- Six panels cut from the two CNC jobs
-- Two sliding panels and two enclosure dividers
+- Two sides and internal dividers cut on the tablesaw
 - Two sides assembled and cut with CNC jobs

 To accomplish this, perform the following tasks: